valdelaseras/c-form/README.md

 #### c-fieldset

-A c`-fieldset` is a grouping of, for instance, 2 form questions that belong together.
+A `c-fieldset` is a grouping of, for instance, 2 form questions that belong together.
 Below is an example of a phone number form question where we might want to use a calling-code API to populate a `c-select` element, and an additional `c-input[type="tel"]` for the remaining part of the phone number.